-For some reasons, Intrusion was a game I really loved, as well as a commercial failure.
+For some reasons, Intrusion was a game I really loved, as much as it was a commercial failure.

 You are a hacker and your goal is to accept missions, earn money, upgrade & accept harder missions.
 You explore computer networks and try to break through firewalls & user defenses.